 Each week, you should complete as much as you can in your worksheet before the Workshop each Wednesday.
-In the workshops, you will present your work to your peers, and they will provide feedback and ask questions about your research ideas.
+In the workshops, you will present your work to your professor and peers, and they will provide feedback and ask questions about your research ideas.
 You will then have an opportunity to refine your ideas before submitting the worksheet.
 You should submit your worksheet on the specified due date.
 Sometimes worksheets will be due on the Friday following the workshop, whereas other weeks the worksheets will span several weeks.

-Below is a breakdown of the week(s), points allocations, and due dates for each worksheet.
+Below is a breakdown of the week(s), points allocations for each worksheet.
 Some worksheets are assigned more points because they span several weeks.
+See the schedule at the end of this syllabus for all due dates.

-Worksheet # Week(s) Points Due Date
+Worksheet # Week(s) Points

-Worksheet 1 3 5 points 9/16/22
+Worksheet 1 1 - 2 5 points

-Worksheet 2 4 5 points 9/23/22
+Worksheet 2 3 5 points

-Worksheet 3 5 5 points 9/30/22
+Worksheet 3 4 5 points

-Worksheet 4 6-7 10 points 10/14/22
+Worksheet 4 5-6 10

+points

-Worksheet 5 8 5 points 10/21/22
+Worksheet 5 7 5 points

-Worksheet 6 9-11 20 points 11/11/22
+Worksheet 6 8-10 20

+points